Volleyball Federation of Montenegro

 It also organizes the Montenegrin national volleyball team and the Montenegro national women's volleyball team.

 The biggest result is winning title in European League 2014, after beating Greece in final.
 After that, Montenegro team qualified for first ever appearance in FIVB World League 2015.

 Men National Team of Montenegro competed in FIVB World League 2015 for the first time in their history.
 They played in 3rd group in pool F with Turkey, Tunis and Puerto Rico.
 Montenegro finished first in group and proceed to final tournament in Slovakia.
 In semifinal Montenegro beat China 3:1, and in final lost after thrilling match 3:2 from Egypt.

 OSCG was formed in 1958.
-It is a member of the Fédération Internationale de Volleyball and the Confédération Européenne de Volleyball.
+It has been a member of the Fédération Internationale de Volleyball and the Confédération Européenne de Volleyball since independence in 2006.